M&S Food Hall

 M&S has got its online stock checker for food back up and running as it rebuilds systems following the cyberattack.

-It means that for the first time in weeks shoppers can browse the food catalogue on M&S’s website, including dine-in deals, and select their favoured store to check the options in stock.
+It means that for the first time in weeks shoppers can browse the food catalogue on M&S’s website, including dine-in deals, and select their favoured store to check the options available.

 The online food stock checker was among services disabled as M&S took systems offline in the days after cyberattackers struck over the Easter bank holiday.